Business

 —The rivals.
 The entry pressures incumbents Walmart, Cencosud and Falabella in one of the region’s most developed retail markets.

-A membership warehouse club, the format made famous by Costco, is finally coming to Chile.
-PriceSmart Chile will be the American chain’s first venture into the Southern Cone, and it lands in a market that has never had the model before.
+A membership warehouse club, the format made famous by Costco, is finally coming to Chile—though not for the first time.
+PriceSmart Chile will be the American chain’s first venture into the Southern Cone, yet our reporting has shown that the Chilean startup 12tren has been adapting the same membership-based, near-wholesale model locally since 2020, delivering bulk goods to homes without physical stores.

 For a newcomer to Santiago, this is a recognisable name arriving in a familiar shape.
-The bulk-buy club with an annual fee is a fixture in North America, and its absence in Chile has been one of the small gaps in an otherwise sophisticated retail scene.
+The bulk-buy club with an annual fee is a fixture in North America, and its absence in Chile has been a small gap in an otherwise sophisticated retail scene.

 The company has now made the plan concrete.
-Its chief operating officer, John Hildebrandt, told the Chilean business daily Diario Financiero that the first store location has been set in Chicureo, in the northern Santiago commune of Colina.
+Its chief operating officer, John D. Hildebrandt, told the Chilean business daily Diario Financiero that the first store site is set in Chicureo, in the commune of Colina.

 What PriceSmart Chile will look like